SeemaNandihal/HRMS_docs/docs/HRMS Features/My Account.md

 - Select **Change Password**
 - Enter a new password following the password policy guidelines
 - Click **Change Password** to save the update

+The user will get an option to either stay on HRMS or relogin for a fresh session.